Ueshibag/b3_clone_kicad/README.md

 A small PCB on which the 6-position rotary switch is soldered.
 This PCB is connected to the vibrato_chorus_leslie board.

-## volume_reverb
+## volume_reverb_overdrive

-This board houses two rotary encoders to control IQaudio PiDAC+ volume and setBfree reverb.
+This board houses three rotary encoders to control IQaudio PiDAC+ volume, setBfree reverb and overdrive.
+The overdrive rotary switch embeds a push button to safely power down the Raspberry PI.